 Starring: Bryan Cranston, Anna Gunn, Aaron Paul, RJ Mitte, Dean Norris, Betsy Brandt

 The reason I love the show is that it goes to really dark, messed up places and somehow gets out of jams or deals with them in unexpected ways.
-Hank’s wife found out he was making and selling meth.
+Walt’s wife found out he was making and selling meth.
 That didn’t go over too well when she kicked him out, even though he refused to leave his own house for a while.
 Jesse was pissed at Walter.
 When they fight, it is hilarious.
 They both don’t want to do anything with one another, until they realize they need each other.
 Finally, when things get really scary for them both, the season end’s on an awesome cliffhanger.

 Starring: Jon Hamm, John Slattery, Vincent Kartheiser, January Jones, Christina Hendricks, Elisabeth Moss, Jared Harris, Robert Morse